 Response: As requested by the reviewer in the previous submission, we did include several new analysis and figures specifically related to the critique of a combined dataset specifically for cholinergic cells where the populations separated into two distinct groups (41% and 37%).
 This includes Supplemental Figure 9 related to CHIs and their relationship to behavior and MSN populations.
-Although an interesting observation, our optogenetic manipulations support the more parsimonious explanation that CHIs act as a population to inhibit or terminate motor bouts; a point which is supported clearly by our population-level analyses. the vast majority of cells positively encoded movement (less than 20% of either population showed negative correlations) and thus remained combined within the main manuscript.
-This point was acknowledged, as well as the justification for keeping neuron populations lumped together for analysis, and discussed at length in the supplemental results section entitled “Heterogeneity of calcium activity-behavioral relationships in MSNs and interneurons”, the last rebuttal letter, and will be further emphasized in future versions of this manuscript.
-Finally, given that PV interneurons account for 2-3% of cells within the striatum, selecting the 15% of PV cells that are negatively modulated by movement for separate analysis is not be viable for any technique in neuroscience presently.The majority of our analysis (modeling and correlation) presented in the study remains agnostic to the directionality (+/- responses) of individual neurons, and instead informs us about single cell encoding related to movement and its predictability independent of the sign.
-We apply both predictive modeling of cell populations presented in parallel to traditional population level descriptive statistics in this manuscript.
+Although an interesting observation, our optogenetic manipulations support the more parsimonious explanation that CHIs act as a population to inhibit or terminate motor bouts; a point which is supported clearly by our population-level analyses.
+We did not further break down other cell type, because most PV and MSN cells positively encoded movement (<20% of either population were negatively modulated.
+Given that PV interneurons account for 2-3% of cells within the striatum, selecting the 15% of PV cells that are negatively modulated by movement for separate analysis is not be viable for any technique in neuroscience presently.
+We justified this in the revised manuscript, but we recognize that this may not have been obvious.
+We will further emphasized this in a revision.

-Although variability within each neuron-type is undoubtedly important and interesting, our explicit intention was not to focus on variation within the population.
-The inclusion of population responses is consistent with all other calcium imaging data published within the striatum and the ability to draw direct relationships and similarity between studies involves reporting the bulk signal.
+….”

-Our acknowledgment of heterogeneity was to be cognizant of the enormous amount of variability from cell to cell, and from animal to animal, within studies of any brain region.
-As requested by the reviewer in the previous submission, we did include several new analysis and figures specifically related to the critique of a combined dataset specifically for cholinergic cells where the populations separated into two distinct groups (41% and 37%).
+Our acknowledgment of heterogeneity was to be cognizant of the enormous amount of variability from cell to cell, and from animal to animal, within studies of any brain regionspecifically related to the critique of a combined dataset specifically for cholinergic cells where the populations separated into two distinct groups (41% and 37%).
 This includes Supplemental Figure 9 related to CHIs and their relationship to behavior and MSN populations.
 Although an interesting observation, our optogenetic manipulations support the more parsimonious explanation that CHIs act as a population to inhibit or terminate motor bouts; a point which is supported clearly by our population-level analyses.
-This is just one example of why we chose to use the combined weight of our entire neural populations to make inferences about function, and focused upon these results for interpretation.

-For MSNs and PVs, the vast majority of cells positively encoded movement (less than 20% of either population showed negative correlations) and thus remained combined within the main manuscript.
+vast majority of cells positively encoded movement (less than 20% of either population showed negative correlations) and thus remained combined within the main manuscript.
 This point was acknowledged, as well as the justification for keeping neuron populations lumped together for analysis, and discussed at length in the supplemental results section entitled “Heterogeneity of calcium activity-behavioral relationships in MSNs and interneurons”, the last rebuttal letter, and will be further emphasized in future versions of this manuscript.
 Finally, given that PV interneurons account for 2-3% of cells within the striatum, selecting the 15% of PV cells that are negatively modulated by movement for separate analysis is not be viable for any technique in neuroscience presently.